-Interrupted sleep.
 Sleep gets more challenging during this time.
 Some women find it harder to fall asleep, others to stay asleep.
-And the onset of hot flashes and night sweats can make a good night’s sleep even harder to come by.
+And the onset of hot flashes and night sweats can make a good nights sleep even harder to come by.
 (Get better sleep.)

+Estrogen is a master regulator of the brain, so as levels decrease, you may experience brain fog, confusion, inability to concentrate, or memory loss.
+These are generally temporary as your brain adjusts to your new level of hormones.
+(Increase concentration focus.)
 Some of the more alarming symptoms can include: hormonal heart palpitations, surprisingly increased anxiety and/or menopause depression, even non-period vaginal bleeding or spotting.
 Make your doctor your ally and keep them in the loop about whats going on in your body.